-Huntington University publishes two periodicals - Huntingtonian and Ictus - where students have the opportunity to serve as editors, writers, managers, photographers and reporters for these publications.
+Huntington University publishes two periodicals for which students have the opportunity to serve as editors, writers, managers, photographers, and reporters for these publications.
 The Huntingtonian is the University newspaper produced on a monthly basis by the editorial staff.
 Ictus is the annual literary magazine produced by the student members of Sigma Tau Delta.

 Fine arts options for students invite participation in a wide variety of music, art, and theatre activities.
 Musical ensembles provide opportunities for both instrumental and vocal performers.
 Some ensembles focus on special musical styles, which may range from Renaissance to contemporary music.
 Music ministry through Christian service teams enables talented students to represent the University throughout the year.
 Drama and musical productions provide opportunity for expression in theatre under qualified coaching.
 Frequent photographic, painting, and sculpture exhibitions represent student work.